 On the “Thank You” page after tithers submit their offerings, include:

-• Social sharing buttons.
+- Social sharing buttons

 - How their gift will be used.

 Your church members will appreciate being kept in the loop, thanked on social media, and invited to all of your latest events.

 #6.
-Create A One-Step Online Tithing Form.
+Create a One-Step Church Online Tithing Form

-Make sure that your online tithing form involves the fewest number of steps possible.
+To reduce the risk of members committing “donation form abandonment,” make sure that your online tithing form involves the fewest number of steps possible.

-- Your church members only have to click on the donate button (and fill out their credit card information if it’s their first time giving).
+- Your church members click on the donate button (and fill out their credit card information if it’s their first time giving).

-# 7. Remove The Clutter From Your Online Tithing Form.
+# 7. Remove the Clutter From Your Online Tithing Form

 To encourage church members to stay on your website long enough to tithe, you’ll need to remove a lot of the excess wording and any images that don’t add meaning or value to your site.